una-ui/una-ui/docs/forms/input.md

 `leading="{icon}"` - add a leading icon to the input outline.

 ::: tip
-You can use any icon provided by the [Icones](https://icones.js.org/) library.
+You can use any icon provided by the [Icones](https://icones.js.org/) library, See the [configuration](/guide/configuration) section on how to add additional set of icons.
 :::

 <AppExemplar>